CGCooke/CGCooke.github.io/_drafts/2015-1-25-256-Shades-Darker.md

 DEM
 ===============

-Several different DEM's have been created from the data collected on the SRTM mission, in this post I will use the CGIAR [SRTM 90m Digital Elevation Database](http://www.cgiar-csi.org/data/srtm-90m-digital-elevation-database-v4-1).
+A number of different DEM's have been created from the data collected on the SRTM mission, in this post I will use the CGIAR [SRTM 90m Digital Elevation Database](http://www.cgiar-csi.org/data/srtm-90m-digital-elevation-database-v4-1).
 Data is provided in 5x5 degree tiles, with each degree of latitude equal to approximately 111Km.

 Our first task is to acquire a tile.
 Tiles can be downloaded from http://data.cgiar-csi.org/srtm/tiles/GeoTIFF/ using wget.